oitsjustjose/CPSC2100-Project-1/README.md

 Feel free to make changes to any of these UML diagrams so that they make the most general sense - remember that what makes sense to one person might not make sense to everyone else!

 miglayout-core and miglayout-swing are BOTH required in order for the program to work and compile.
+Here's a tutorial on MIG: http://www.miglayout.com/QuickStart.pdf

+How to set up Eclipse with this GitHub Repo: https://www.youtube.com/watch?v=jIa7S8OgGJ0